Flying long haul on Emirates Airlines?

 Get some zzzz’s at the transit hotel in Dubai Airport.

-That’s what we did when flying Emirates Airlines in Economy Class to and from Seattle and Africa via Dubai.
+That’s what we did when flying Emirates Airlines in Economy Class between Seattle and Africa via Dubai.

 Both ways on our long-haul flights, we stayed overnight at the Dubai Airport Hotel (also called the Dubai International Airport Hotel) to break up the long trip.

 The hotel is a transit hotel in Dubai Airport, Terminal 3.